Saurab17/cortex_m4_template/README.md

     - The linker script for the particular board provided by the vendor.

 ## Building and Compilation
 The final output is generated inside the `bin` subdirectory of build directory.
-Following commands
+To generate the binary output,
-need to be run while in project directory, for example, in ti_msp432.
+run following commands while in project directory, for example, in ti_msp432.
 For `debug` build:
 ```
 $ mkdir debug